ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 * Python libraries like Pandas, Matplotlib or Seaborn

 ## 🗺️ High level architecture overview and scenario implementation
-The architecture and components were selected according to the capabilities provided by the Modern Data Warehousing reference architecture.
+The architecture and components were selected based on the capabilities provided by the [Modern Data Warehousing architecture](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/modern-data-warehouse).
 Each architecture layer and corresponding high-level implementation steps are described along the numbers marked in the architecture diagram:

 ![Scenario architecture](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/architecture.png?raw=true)